QuantiusBenignus/BlahST/README.md

 Please, consult the documentation for your systems desktop environment.

 ---
-The `wsi` script will take care of sending the transcribed text to the PRIMARY selection / clipboard under, either X11 or Wayland.
+The `wsi` script will take care of sending the transcribed text to the PRIMARY selection under, either X11 or Wayland.
 Then all one has to do is paste it with the middle mouse button anywhere they want.

+if using **wrsi** (the two approaches can coexist), the transcribed text is sent to the clipboard under, either X11 or Wayland.
+Then pasting it happens as with the `CTRL+V` (`CTRL+SHIFT+V` for GNOME terminal) or `SHIFT+INSert` keys as usual.